-Whatever situation you are in, the current situation (COVID-19 self-isolation and social distance) provides an opportunity to reflect, stay connected and plan ahead.
+Whatever situation you are in, the current situation (COVID-19 self-isolation and social distance) provides an opportunity to reflect, stay connected and plan.

 1. Stay connected via technology

-For mental health sake especially, it important to stay connected with your family and friends whenever you get a chance.
-Sign up to online collaboration apps like Skype, House Party and Zoom and connect.
+For mental health’s sake, especially, it important to stay connected with your family and friends whenever you get a chance.
+Sign up for online collaboration apps like Skype, House Party, and Zoom and connect.

-If you are missing the party vibes, check out online gigs via Instragram where famous DJs around the world are hosting their online parties.
-Apparently Michelle Obama checked into one recently and check out this reaction.
-What I love is about online parties is how they don’t discriminate based on your appearance or gender and of course that you can check in from wherever you are in the world.
-What frustrates me of-course is the inability to experience the live atmosphere and dance vibes.
+If you are missing the party vibes, check out online gigs via Instagram, where famous DJs worldwide are hosting their online parties.
+Apparently, Michelle Obama checked into one recently, and check out this reaction.
+I love online parties because they don’t discriminate based on your appearance or gender, and of course that you can check in from wherever you are in the world.
+What frustrates me, of course, is the inability to experience the live atmosphere and dance vibes.

 2. Grow your own produce